digital-blueprint/webapppassword/README.md

 # Web App Password

-This is a Nextcloud app to generate an app password.
+This is a Nextcloud app to generate a temporary app password and set CORS headers to allow WebDAV access from inside a webpage.

 Place this app in **nextcloud/apps/**

+## Configuration

+Add this setting to your `config/config.php` to whitelist certain origins.

+`'webapppassword.origins' => ['https://example.com'],` - array of allowed origins

 ## Running tests